 One of the most fundamental values taught in the Torah and expanded upon in rabbinic tradition is that every person is created “b’tzelem Elohim” - in God’s image (Genesis 1:27).
-No matter what a person’s circumstances, s/he must never be denied their dignity.
+No matter what a person’s circumstances, one must never be denied one’s dignity.

 Accessibility and Diversity